iotauth/iotauth/examples/README.md

 This directory includes scripts and descriptions for running example Auths and entities.
 The scripts are used to clean and generate credentials (certificates and keystores) for example Auths and entities.

+**Important: The examples described here are just for demonstration, not for actual deployment.
+Each Auth and each entity MUST be deployed separately in actual settings, although everything is assumed to be in the same machine in the following examples.**

 # Example details
 ---
 ![Image of Example Auths and entities](https://raw.githubusercontent.com/iotauth/iotauth/master/examples/figures/example_description.png)